Whipple Cast and Wrought Iron Bowstring Truss Bridge: History

 It was successful, and proved highly popular.
 So popular, that despite Whipple's patent on the design, it was widely imitated, keeping Whipple in court in a vain effort to secure royalties from several alleged infringers.
 He sometimes prevailed, but more often slight refinements or variations on the design were enough for a ruling in their favor.
 Other builders may simply not have been aware the bowstring truss was protected intellectual property.
 The state of New York chose the design as its standard for the canal—then avoided royalties, under the law of that time, by declaring the bridges were being built "for the public good."
 Within years Whipple's design was widely used all over the Northeast.
-Despite that popularity, only one other one remains in use in New York, over Cayadutta Creek near Fonda, in the Mohawk Valley.
+Despite that popularity, only one other one remained in use for vehicular traffic as of 1968, over Cayadutta Creek near Fonda, New York, in the Mohawk Valley.

 Whipple had renewed the patent on its original expiration in 1855, but by the time of its 1869 expiration had given up trying to enforce it.
 It was two years before the end of that period that the bridge currently in Albany was built by Simon De Graff of Syracuse.
 Where, exactly, it was built is not known.
 When bought for the current location it was described as having been in "Schoharie".
 That could mean the village of Schoharie, Schoharie County (of which the village is seat) or the Schoharie Creek valley, which is mostly identical with the county—all of which are roughly 25 mi west of Albany.
 De Graff's location, and the bridge's popularity along the canal, could also argue for a location even further west.

-One of the advantages of Whipple's bowstring truss that builders like De Graff were quick to see, and improve, was their ease of assembly and portability.
-They could shipped to their desired location in small pieces and put together quickly, without too many specialized tools.
-If they needed to be moved, they could be disassembled with relative ease and similarly reassembled at the new location.
+One of the advantages of Whipple's bowstring truss that builders like De Graff were quick to see, and improve, was its ease of assembly and portability.
+A complete span could shipped to its desired location in small pieces and put together quickly, without too many specialized tools, anchored by abutments built at necessary on site.
+If it needed to be moved, it could be disassembled with relative ease and reassembled at the new location.

 It was this feature that made the bridge an attractive purchase to the owners of the Normanskill Farm 32 years later.
 The Albany and Delaware Turnpike, main road from the city to its southwest, was being rerouted north from Normansville in 1899 to the alignment that Normanskill Drive presently follows around the hillside, becoming Old Delaware Avenue once it crosses the Normans Kill into Bethlehem.
 The new routing made it a natural choice to build an access road from the farm to the turnpike, to replace the steep climb the original access road (Mill Road's continuation) had had.
 The bridge was purchased to cross the ravine for that purpose, and installed on newly constructed stone and mortar abutments in 1900.